fosrl/docs/packages/docusaurus/docs/11-supporter-program.md

 :::note

-If you have already purchased a supporter key and wish to also purchase a professional license please reach out to us at numbat@fossorial.io.
-We can provide you with a discount code for the first month of the professional license FREE!
+If you have already purchased a Supporter Key and wish to also purchase a Professional Edition license please check your supporter portal for a 75% discount code!

 :::